awslabs/harmonix/website/docs/integration/control-tower-and-aft.md

 # AWS Control Tower and AFT

 ### Introduction
-This article will describe how to inegrate OPA on AWS with AWS Control Tower and AFT-[Account Factory for Terraform](https://github.com/aws-ia/terraform-aws-control_tower_account_factory).
+This article will describe how to inegrate Harmonix on AWS with AWS Control Tower and AFT-[Account Factory for Terraform](https://github.com/aws-ia/terraform-aws-control_tower_account_factory).

 ## Architecture